nicoghezzi/docker-practice/README.md

-# Theme: Docker

-## Project #1: Deploy Docker Application on a server with Docker Compose
+## Project: Deploy Docker Application on a server with Docker Compose

 a.
 Copy Docker-compose file to remote server
 b.
 Login to private Docker registry on remote server to fetch our app image.